lborophysics/DECTSim/docs/source/dev_guide/sensors.rst

 .. method:: sample_source(self, source)

     This method samples a :class:`source` object and returns the energies and intensities of the photons sampled from the source.
-The parameters are as follows:

-    * ``source``: A :class:`source` object representing the x-ray source.
+    :param source: A :class:`source` object representing the x-ray source.

     **Returns**: :code:`[energies, intensities]`.